jesyspa/snakt-design/Design/Error Reporting/conditional-effetcs.md

 ## Implementation

 We start implementing the generic message.
-We need to output the boolean expression `e` that may fail.
-Thus, we have to provide to the error interpreter (`VerificatioErrorInterpreter`) its FIR representation.

 In our test suite, we always get a `PostconditionViolated` error from Viper.
 The error contains which assertion failed to hold during the analysis.
 The offending node is always an *implication* node.
 Thus, we can embed a new source-role